DanielCardeal/scheduly/docs/model.md

 ### Courses' information

-+ `course/5(course id, course group, number of weekly classes, ideal period, is double)`
++ `num_classes/2(course id, number of weekly classes)`

+  Number of classes of a course.

++ `is_double/1(course id)`

+  Identifies courses with double classes, aka, courses with classes that occupy two consecutive periods in the same day.

++ `is_undergrad/1(course id)`

+  Identifies undergrad courses.

++ `is_obligatory(course id)`

   General information about a course in the educational institution.
+An ideal period of 0 is equivalent to no ideal period.

 + `joint/2(course A id, course B id)`